testsleeekGithub/trex/doc/installation.rst

 The hard way
 ~~~~~~~~~~~~

-If you want to install Spyder directly, you need to follow these steps:
+If you want to install TRex directly, you need to follow these steps:

 #.
 Install the essential requirements: